misterpaul/strands-stats/README.md

    b.
 Copies the email to a text file in a Cloud Storage Bucket
    c.
 Labels the email COMPLETE and removes the TO-PROCESS label
 6. New files in the storage bucket trigger a Cloud Function which:
    a.
 Further validates the email.
 If it fails the validation it is moved to a FAILED storage bucket.
+One of the validation steps is to confirm that a hash of the user's email matches a hashed email in the Accounts collection.
 If it passes, the process continues
    b.
 Parses the email and stores the results in a Firebase database.
-Data will include the
+Data will include the date, user's email (hashed), game number, game title, and game results.
+7. After registering, the application shows statistics about the user's game results along with statistics on game results from others who have elected to make their game results public.

+Tech Stack, Related Accounts, and IAM
+* Google email account (app-email)
+* Google App Script in email account (app-email)
+* Google Cloud Storage Bucket (app-email: write, function-svc-acct: read, delete)
+* Google Cloud Function (function-svc-acct)
+* Google Firestore database (function-svc-acct: write, app-engine-svc-acct: read, delete)
+* Google Identity Service
+* Google App Engine (app-engine-svc-acct)
+* Javascript using Vue for a single page application